Sorry, you need to enable JavaScript to visit this website.

 National strategy

-There is no special national strategy tackling ELET in Cyprus.
+There is no specific national strategy in Cyprus tackling ELET.

 However, one of the Strategic Horizontal Pillars of the Cyprus Lifelong Learning Strategy 2021-2027 (CyLLLS) is devoted on “Inclusion and equality”.
 As it is stated in the Strategy, “everyone has the right to access quality and inclusive education, training, and lifelong learning. (…) Therefore, issues such as equal and inclusive attainment in early childhood education, provision of alternative pathways to dropouts, (…) pathways for re-entering education are of particular importance for the CyLLLS”.
 The CyLLLS has four key priorities and the second one aims to “Decrease youth unemployment and upskill/reskill youth and the workforce”.
 The “2.2 Goal: Establish targeted measures for people at risk” specifically mentions that “education and training need to be provided equally and fairly and this implies providing equalizing steppingstones and opportunities to people at risk.
 Access to information, availability of programmes, and existence of upskilling pathways are key elements in the lifelong learning sector.
 An analysis-based segmentation is required to identify certain target groups as well as their needs, leading to more targeted and effective efforts”.
 Each priority is supervised by specific Key Performance Indicators (KPIs) and for the specific strategic priority 2, indicator 6 refers to the “Share of early leavers from education and training (age 18-24) and its target to be below 9%”.

 The CyLLLS was funded by the European Union via the Technical Support Instrument, managed by the European Commission Directorate General for Structural Reform Support.
-It was approved by the Council of Ministers on September 30, 2022 and it is coordinated by the European and International Affairs, Lifelong Learning and Adult Education Office of the MESY.
+It was approved by the Council of Ministers on September 30, 2022, and it is coordinated by the European and International Affairs, Lifelong Learning and Adult Education Bureau of the Ministry of Education, Sport and Youth (MESY).
 The governance of the CyLLLS 2021-2027 is under the National and Technical Committees comprised by several bodies (for the composition of the Committees, please read the CyLLLs).
 In particular, the National Committee is responsible to monitor the implementation of the CyLLLS 2021-2027 and assess the effectiveness of its strategic measures.
 The Strategy targets all age groups of the Cypriot population.

 Evaluation and indicators of the implementation of the specific measure on ELET are available in the following section.